Victor101106/Victor101106/README.md

 ## Contact Me

-If you want to know more about me feel free to get in touch: victorgabriel101106+github@gmail.com
+If you want to know more about me or my projects, feel free to contact me: victorgabriel101106+github@gmail.com

 ##